 There are 2 ovens, 5 burner hob, microwave, fridge-freezer, 2nd fridge, 2nd freezer, dishwasher), larder.
 There is plenty crockery, cutlery, cups, wine glasses and serving dishes.
 The owners also leave a good food stock of basics such as flour and oxo cubes etc.

-It is possible to order food via Tesco or Waitrose to arrive just after you do.
+It is possible to order food via Tesco, Sainsbury’s or Waitrose to arrive before you do and our housekeeper will putt all away and refrigerate as necessary so that it is all organised for your arrival.
 Use our full postal address when ordering: Park House, Church Lane, Barham, Canterbury, Kent.
 CT4 6QR Or book a private chef for the evening?
 Or pop down to the local pub?
 Please note that you should book at least a few days in advance if you are a large group for a Friday or Saturday evening.
 The Duke of Cumberland on 01227 831396

 Park House is set in 2 acres of garden, small orchard and vineyard with glorious view from most windows.
-There is a spacious decked area immediately outside the kitchen with a very private seating area, large gas BBQ and outside hot tub-perfect for star gazing!
+There is a spacious, newly constructed patio area immediately outside the kitchen with a very private seating area, gas BBQ and outside hot tub-perfect for star gazing!
 There is a very large area of lawn and a croquet set for your use.

 See OUT AND ABOUT tab for information about the area and things to do.

-See SERVICES for ideas and contacts for services you can arrange at the property such as a chef or pamper session.
+See Details section on the right of this page for ideas and contacts for services you can arrange at the property such as a chef or pamper session.